EzioDEVio/AzureFunctionClamavKubernetes/README.md

 kubectl apply -f function-deployment.yaml kubectl apply -f clamav-pv.yaml kubectl apply -f clamav-pvc.yaml
-##### Replace yourdockerhubusername/azurefunctionimage:latest with the actual path to your Docker image.

 ```
 #Check that all pods are running and services are functioning
 ```